Welcome to today's edition of the Rush 24-7 podcast.

 That's what he told those guys in Chicago.

-I change the law.
+I changed the law.

-And as long as you're going around talking like that, you ain't coming to give any speech in our chamber, In the People's Chamber.
+And as long as you're going around talking like that, you ain't coming to give any speech in our chamber, in the people's chamber.

-And everyone says, Oh no, that would be Imagine what the New York Times would say.
+And everyone says, oh no, that would be, imagine what the New York Times would say.

-Oh, if we were to disinvite the president from the State of the Union, he can mail it in, he can fax it in, he can email it to John Boehner.
+Oh, if we were to disinvite the President from the State of the Union, he can mail it in.

 But you ain't coming here to give a speech.